afirstenberg/multivocal/README.md

 after your Builder or Handler runs.
 It is safe to add the name more than once - the counter will only be incremented once per request.

+#### Tracking recent information on the stack

+The system keeps track of the N most recent changed values for the following environment values set:

+* the NodeName

+The stack is implemented as an array with the most recent (ie - current) value added in the 0th position during the default handler.
+If the current value matches the value on the top of the stack, it is not added.
+If the stack is greater than the maximum stack size, items are removed from the bottom of the stack.

+The stack is used by the system for handling relative transitions with `NextNode`.

 #### Levels and Responses